jodrasko/jovana-draskovic-emm-capstone/README.md

 ### `npm start`

-A browser tab will open [http://localhost:3000](http://localhost:3000) with the BrainFlix App running.
+A browser tab will open [http://localhost:3000](http://localhost:3000) with the eMM web application running.